 I think the cleaner you can make your blog look and exchange ads for opt ins the better off your blog will do.

 Monumetric is the lowest at 10K PV monthly.

 You can read the requirements for traffic for each ad network in this post:

 2. Affiliate marketing takes longer but is far more lucrative

 I knew right away I wasn’t going to get the traffic from Google Adsense so I switched gears to affiliate marketing.
 Thank goodness I did.

-It takes a little longer to implement the links into your site but if you use something called ThirstyAffiliates plug in – once it’s set up it’s automatic.
-You just click and your link is embedded in your post wherever you want it.
+It takes a little longer to implement the links into your site but if you use a nifty plugin called ThirstyAffiliates – once it’s set up it’s totally automatic.
+You just add your keywords, and your link is embedded in your posts or pages or wherever you want it.

-I promote several companies I really like and believe in, and most importantly believe will help my audience and I get a small commission from them.
+I partner with several top notch companies and bloggers who create elite material, and most importantly I know they will help my audience grow their traffic and improve their businesses, and for this I get a commission from them.

 The company makes a sale, my reader gets a great product for no extra cost from clicking my link.
-It’s a win/win situation.
+It’s a win/win situation all around.